On algebro-geometric quotients of torus-invariant subvarieties of the flag variety: Algebro-geometric quotients and the homology of -invariant subvarieties

-is universally submersive; in particular, $\EuScript{F}_{\mathbf{M}}$ is a universal categorical quotient. \end{theorem} \begin{proof} Since $\mathds{F}_{\mathbf{M}}$ is affine, $T_{\mathbf{M}}$ is a reductive algebraic group acting on it with all orbits closed, and $\mathds{C}$ is algebraically closed, Theorem 1.1 and Amplification 1.3 of Mumford et al. \cite[pp. 27 and 30]{MumfordGIT94} establish the existence of $\EuScript{F}_{\mathbf{M}}$ as a universal geometric quotient and that the morphism \eqref{pimor} is universally submersive.
-Finally, $\EuScript{F}_{\mathbf{M}}$ is a universal categorical quotient and is unique, up to isomorphism, by Proposition 0.1 \cite[p.
-4]{MumfordGIT94}. \end{proof}
+\begin{proof} Since $\mathds{F}_{\mathbf{M}}$ is affine, $T_{\mathbf{M}}$ is a reductive algebraic group acting on it with all its orbits closed, and $\mathds{C}$ is algebraically closed, the Theorem 1.1 in \cite[Chap.
+1, \S2, p.
+27]{MFK94} and the Amplification 1.3 in \cite[Chap.
+1, \S2, p.
+30]{MFK94} guarantee the existence of $\EuScript{F}_{\mathbf{M}}$ as a universal geometric quotient and show that the morphism \eqref{pimor} is universally submersive.
+Moreover, $\EuScript{F}_{\mathbf{M}}$ is a universal categorical quotient and is unique up to isomorphism by Proposition 0.1 in \cite[Chap.
+0, \S2, p.
+4]{MFK94}. \end{proof}

 \begin{remark} The closed points of $\EuScript{F}_{\mathbf{M}}$ are in bijective correspondence with the orbits of $T_{\mathbf{M}}$ on $\mathds{F}_{\mathbf{M}}$. \end{remark}